AliceAngelica/Daily-Planner/README.md

 ## Usage

-The purpose of this application was to make an interactive daily planner that could enable users to schedule their daily activities into time-slots, this data could be saved and accessed later on in the day if desired.
+The purpose of this application was to make an interactive daily planner that could enable users to schedule their daily activities into time-slots, this data could be saved and accessed later in the day if desired.
 To use the daily planner application, users should enter their daily activities into each time-slot then press the save button.
 The text-boxes are colour coded to represent future, past and present time.
 Green indicates that the hour is in the future, grey indicates the past, and red displays the present time.

 ![screenshot](screenshot.png "screenshot of the Daily Planner")